ljzljz520-eng/rsyncy_fork3/README.md

 ```

-## Known Issue when using ssh behind rsync
+## Using ssh behind rsync (solved)

 ssh uses direct TTY access to make sure that the input is indeed issued by an interactive keyboard user (for host keys and passwords).
-That means that rsyncy does not know that ssh is waiting for input and will draw the status bar over it.
-You can still enter your password and press enter to continue.

-Workaround: connect once to your server via ssh to add it to the known_hosts file.
+For this reason rsyncy now leaves one blank line between the output and the status bar.

 ## lf (TUI) support